Impact

 Risk and Exploitability

-The EPSS score is not available, but the CVSS score of 8.3 and the Chromium‑assigned high severity, together with the flaw’s ability to escape the renderer sandbox, indicate substantial risk.
+The EPSS score is < 1%, indicating that the exploitation probability is very low, but the CVSS score of 8.3 and the high severity assigned by Chromium, combined with the flaw’s ability to escape the renderer sandbox, still point to a significant risk.
 The description indicates that the vulnerability requires a remote attacker who has already compromised the renderer process to deliver a crafted HTML page that triggers the use‑after‑free.
 Once triggered, the sandbox can be bypassed, potentially allowing the attacker to escape the renderer sandbox.
 The Chromium high severity assessment indicates that patching should be treated as urgent.

 OpenCVE Enrichment